-I'd like to thank my girlfriend for repeatedly asking me "when are you going to finish that fcking book?" for 2 years, but mostly believing in me when so many did not.
+I'd like to thank my ex-girlfriend for repeatedly asking me "when are you going to finish that f\cking book?" for 2 years, but mostly believing in me when so many did not.

-I'd like to thank my co-shipping friends: Marc from BetaList, Lowen, Andrey, Oskar, John from Ghost, AJ from Carrd, Courtland from Indiehackers, Daniel my Server Guy[TM], Xiufen Silver, Yury the Critic[TM], Jelmer (aka Dutch Levels), Amrith (aka the Shinbag), Vlasti, Suska, and Felix from Fastlane.
+I'd like to thank my co-shipping friends: Marc from BetaList, Lowen,

+Andrey, Oskar, John from Ghost, AJ from Carrd, Courtland from and Felix from Fastlane.

-I'd also like to thank Patrick McKenzie (patio11), one of my biggest inspirations to start building stuff when I was reading his blogs on Hacker News years ago.
-Also Jon Yongfook who showed me you could build startups while nomading and not look like a broke backpacker while doing it but instead do it in style.
+Indiehackers, Daniel my Server GuyTM, Xiufen Silver, Yury the CriticTM, startups while nomading and not look like a broke backpacker while doing it but instead do it in style.
 And Derek Sivers who taught me to every day try to be warm, nice and humble.
 No matter how much you achieve.
 And Anthony from Hype Machine for always reaching out with advice.